bugdemons/test-automation-template/README.md

 ## - Docker

-WARNING! currently

-There are two ways to build your own docker image:
+Currently there are two ways to build your own docker image:

 ### - Easier - Not all dependencies pre-cached